19 Mar 2013

 My Consultancy–Asif J. Mir - Management Consultant–transforms organizations where people have the freedom to be creative, a place that brings out the best in everybody–an open, fair place where people have a sense that what they do matters.
 For details please visit www.asifjmir.com, and my Lectures.

-in Productivity—the Japanese Way
+Productivity—the Japanese Way

 Economists are forever telling us that we need to increase productivity in order to improve our standard of living.
 Productivity is one of those concepts that are so loaded with meaning and implications that is very difficult to define, much less explain.
 Not surprisingly then, improving “it” is one of the most difficult tasks facing business.
 More to the point, the time for improvement is quickly running out.
 Industrial performance is being outstripped at a frightening pace by the Japanese.
 In fact, it has reached the point where their productivity performance is so superior that they can literally pick any product and any market and quickly come to dominate it.